 The temperature in Cape Town in Summer

 Summer in Cape Town is usually warm, dry, and it is windy year-round.
 Over the course of the year, the temperature typically varies from 48°F to 76°F and is rarely below 41°F or above 84°F.

 Things to do in Cape Town

 1. Introduction to the city

 Learn more about the city, its history, interesting facts and take in the beautiful sights with Cape Town Free Walking Tours.
 With the following tours available: a historic tour, and Apartheid to Freedom tour, a Bo-Kaap tour, and a Taste of Cape Town tour.
 Each one offers a unique perspective on Cape Town and what this amazing city has to offer.

 Known as the island where Nelson Mandela, Walter Sisulu, Robert Sobukwe, Govan Mbeki and other political prisoners were imprisoned, Robben Island is actually more than just a prison.

 I recently discovered that Robben Island is more than just a prison.
 Made famous by it’s a most illustrious inhabitant, Nelson Mandela.
 Declared a UNESCO World Heritage site on the 1st of December, 1997.
 Robben Island is 11KM’s from Table Bay Harbour and has more than 100 bird and animal species.

 Over the years, the island has housed a hospital, mental institution, leper colony and a military base in World War II.
 Today Robben Island is home to an estimated 200 people.
-The Island also has a school, church (weddings are also held here), supermarket and there are plans of building guest houses and conference facilities in the next five years.
+The Island also has a school, church (weddings are also held here), supermarket and there are plans for building guest houses and conference facilities in the next five years.